getCUJO/QoOID/draft-ietf-ippm-qoo.md

 a user-observable outcome can be computed if the Quality Attenuation of each sub-goal required to reach the desired outcome is known {{Haeri22}}.

-Quality Attenuation is composable because the convolution of Quality Attenuation values allows computing the time it takes to reach specific outcomes given the Quality Attenuation of each sub-goal and the causal dependency conditions between them {{Haeri22}}.
+Quality Attenuation is composable via convolution of the underlying distributions, which allows computing the time it takes to reach specific outcomes given the Quality Attenuation of each sub-goal and the causal dependency conditions between them {{Haeri22}}.

 ## Quality of Outcome {#comparison-qoo}